RAGHUPATHY-AE/Raghupathy-github/README.md

 # Raghupathy-github
-ME - Applied Electronics.
+ME - Applied Electronics
-i am new to GitHub,
+i am new to GitHub